osvaldot/k8s-sm-eso/README.md

 Integrate [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) in [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/) with [External Secrets Operator](https://external-secrets.io/)

-Note: the project is NOT a prodction ready code, this is a sample code used in [Spakfabrik tech post](https://tech.sparkfabrik.com/).
+Note: the project is NOT a production ready code, is a sample code used in [Spakfabrik tech post](https://tech.sparkfabrik.com/).

 ## Prerequisites